auth0/terraform-provider-auth0/docs/resources/connection_client.md

 ---
 page_title: "Resource: auth0_connection_client"
 description: |-
-  With this resource, you can manage enabled clients on a connection.
+  With this resource, you can enable a single client on a connection.
 ---

 # Resource: auth0_connection_client

-With this resource, you can manage enabled clients on a connection.
+With this resource, you can enable a single client on a connection.

+!> To prevent issues, avoid using this resource together with the `auth0_connection_clients` resource.

 ## Example Usage